jet/go-interstellar/README.md

 }
 ```

-Note: In this case, the retry/backoff logic will not be applied.
+**Note**: In this case, the retry/backoff logic will not be applied.

 ### Examples